parsimeikoikai/Morus-bassanus/README.md

 # Morus-bassanus

-This repo is for deploying the light version of Morus-bassanus application
+This repo is for deploying the light version of Morus-bassanus providing instant support and facilitating informed decision-making for humanitarians.

 ## Development Setup
 - In this project we are using python3.11 and poetry as our env manager.